finmath/finmath-lib/README.md

 ****************************************

-The finmath lib libraries provides implementations of methodologies related to mathematical finance, but applicable to other fields.
+The finmath lib libraries provides (JVM) implementations of methodologies related to mathematical finance, but applicable to other fields.
 Examples are

 - General numerical algorithms like
     - Generation of random numbers